Update: link-rot repaired, November 2019.

 * The Hour of the Dragon (aka Conan the Conqueror, a novel)

-“The God in the Bowl” and “The Vale of Lost Women” are no great loss — unpublished during his lifetime, these two stories don’t show Howard writing at his best.
-And “The Slithering Shadow” and “The Devil In Iron”, also missed off the above list, are said to be the worst of the Conan stories.
+“The God in the Bowl” and “The Vale of Lost Women” — unpublished during his lifetime — don’t show Howard writing at his best.
+And “The Slithering Shadow” and “The Devil In Iron” are said to be far from the best of the Conan stories.

 There is also a Books for the Blind audiobook of the collection of stories Conan the Swordsman (1978).
 This collection of briskly-plotted gap-fillers for the Conan chronology is from Nyberg / Lin Carter / de Camp.
 Their stories successfully mimic Howard, only lacking some of the small telling details that he carefully wove into his stories.
 Their book has, in the book-order: